Maurice Dobb

-Maurice Herbert Dobb (24 July 1900 – 17 August 1976) was an English economist at Cambridge University and a Fellow of Trinity College, Cambridge.
-He is remembered as one of the pre-eminent Marxist economists of the 20th century.
-Dobb was highly influential outside of economics, having helped to establish the Communist Party Historians Group which developed social history and attracted future members of the Cambridge Five to Marxism in the 1930s.
+Maurice Herbert Dobb (24 July 1900 – 17 August 1976) was an English Marxist economist at Cambridge University and a Fellow of Trinity College, Cambridge.
+Dobb also helped to establish the Communist Party Historians Group which developed social history and attracted future members of the Cambridge Five to Marxism in the 1930s.

 Biography

 Early life

 Dobb was born on 24 July 1900 in London, the son of Walter Herbert Dobb and the former Elsie Annie Moir.
 He and his family lived in the London suburb of Willesden.
 He was educated at Charterhouse School in Surrey, an elite British public school.

-Dobb began writing after the death of his mother in his early teens.
-His introversion hindered him from building a network of friends.
-His earliest novels were fictional fantasies.
-Much like his father, Dobb initiated practice in Christian Science after his mother's death; the family had previously belonged to the Presbyterian Church.

-Saved from military conscription by the Armistice of November 1918, Dobb was admitted to Pembroke College, Cambridge, in 1919 as an exhibitioner to read economics.
+Dobb was admitted to Pembroke College, Cambridge, in 1919 as an exhibitioner to read economics.
 He gained firsts in both parts of the economics tripos in 1921 and 1922 and was admitted to the London School of Economics for graduate studies under Edwin Cannan and Hugh Dalton.

 In 1920, after Dobb's first year at Pembroke College, John Maynard Keynes invited him to join the Political Economy Club, and after graduation Keynes helped him secure his Cambridge position.
 Dobb was open with students about his communist beliefs.
-One of them, Victor Kiernan, later reported, "We had no time then to assimilate Marxist theory more than very roughly; it was only beginning to take root in England, although it had one remarkable expounder at Cambridge in Maurice Dobb."
-Dobb's house, "St Andrews" in Chesterton Lane, was a frequent meeting place for Cambridge communists, known locally as "The Red House".
+One of them, Victor Kiernan, later said, "We had no time then to assimilate Marxist theory more than very roughly; it was only beginning to take root in England, although it had one remarkable expounder at Cambridge in Maurice Dobb."

 Communism

 Dobb joined the Communist Party of Great Britain while in London in 1922.
+He attracted the interest of British security authorities, and in 1923 he was investigated by MI5.

-In the 1930s he was central to the development of the Communist Party at the university.
-One recruit was Kim Philby, who later became a high-placed mole within British intelligence.
+In the 1930s he was central to the development of the Communist Party at Cambridge University.
+One of his recruits was Kim Philby, who later became a high-placed mole within British intelligence.
 It has been suggested that Dobb was a "talent-spotter" for Comintern.
-Dobb was a highly placed communist revolutionary in Britain at the time.
-He was politically very active and spent much time organizing rallies and presenting lectures on a consistent basis.
-As an economist commonly focused on vulnerability to economic crisis and pointed to the United States as a case of capitalist money assisting military agendas instead of public works.